nordicshare/senz_hass_deprecated/README.md

 ### Setup

+> **_Note:_** In Home Assistant 2022.3 or later the client_id/client_secret will be handled by NabuCasa account linking.
+You will not need your own credentials from the manufacturer and you don't need to enter anything into `configuration.yaml`.

 Request a client_id and client_secret from the [manufacturer SENZ/Raychem](https://api.senzthermostat.nvent.com/).
 Ask for a set of credentials for Home Assistant integration.
 Enter following lines to `configuration.yaml`